junzhou365/WebCatalog/README.md

 This is a project of Udacity Fullstack Nano-degree.
 It's a web application that provides basic functionality for categorizing items.
 Storing other information of item such as image or description is supported.

 The database used is PostgreSQL.
 SQLAlchemy is used to access and manage the database.
 Flask is the framework and Jinja2 is the template.
 It's written in python.
+In frontend, JavaScript is used to add some effects.
+Bootstrap makes CSS easier.

 ### setup steps